-Existing community facilities shall be retained and protected from development that might restrict unnecessarily their current use unless alternative provision is made in accordance with this policy.
+Existing community facilities listed in this policy shall be retained and protected from development that might restrict unnecessarily their current use unless alternative provision is made in accordance with this policy.
 The retention of key services will be supported where possible through enabling development that would enhance their viability.
+Community facilities to be protected are:-